osuosl/ganeti_webmgr/docs/source/usage/configuring.rst

    .. versionchanged:: 0.11.0
       You can now set **GWM_SECRET_KEY** and **GWM_API_KEY** environmental variables to set these values.
-By default, if none of these values are set, GWM will create a ``.secret/`` directory in the root of the project containing files with randomly generated values for these keys.
+By default, if these are not set, GWM will create a ``.secret/`` directory in the root of the project containing files with randomly generated values for these keys.
 If you wish to set the value in the files, simply create files with the names API_KEY.txt and SECREY_KEY.txt with the contents.
+You can continue to set these in ``end_user.py`` as well.

   ..
 Note:: **SECRET_KEY** must be set to a 16, 24, or 32 bit value.